jamesfowler-dev/capstone-project/README.md

 Given more time, I would be keen to expand the project with a view to evolving the site into a comprehensive site to explore pc building.
 Specifically new features could include:

--  More components with seperate pages for category
+-  More components with separate pages for category
 -  Database basket system to provide user-specific baskets
 -  Compare 2 or more components
 -  Implement purchase system